Flashlight Buying Guide 2021

 Best Flashlights for Illumination

 The next two sections are for lights that are highly recommended for illuminate scenes, instead of being connected to light painting tools.
 Whilst most lights (including those in the previous sections) can be used to illuminate a scene, these lights have useful additional features such as compatible diffusers, tripod mounting options, high colour rendering (CRI) emitter options, and decent sustained brightness.
 There are quite a few new entries for 2021!

-– Convoy S2+ (400-1,000lm, 18650) – very cheap, easy to use light, with lots of emitter options from warm to cool white, high-CRI, Red, Green full spectrum, Blue, Orange-Yellow full spectrum, and even UV.
+– Convoy S2+ (400-1,000lm, 18650) – very cheap, easy to use light, with lots of emitter options from warm to cool white, high-CRI, 4 colours, and even UV.
 My picks are the LH351D white emitters, and CSLNM1 colour emitter versions.
-Compatible diffuser, and fits U-shaped tripod mounts.
+Compatible diffuser, and fits U-shaped or clamp tripod mounts.
 Also consider the larger, high-CRI Convoy S12 (1,500lm, 21700) which is my pick for use with the LACE Backlight Scanner, and also fairly good for backlighting.

 – LumeCube 2.0 (estimated 650lm, internal*) – best photography cube light option – a compact high-CRI floody light, great for drone attachment (or attaching to pretty much anything), waterproof, and can be remotely controlled via Bluetooth.
-Not as bright as advertised, but can run at max brightness until the battery runs out.
+Whilst not as bright as advertised, but can run at max brightness until the battery runs out.